```html Python SQLite - SQLite programming in Python

 The named placeholders start with a colon character.

-In this section, we are going to insert an image to the SQLite database.
+In this section, we are going to insert an image into the SQLite database.
 Note that some people argue against putting images into databases.
 Here we only show how to do it.
 We do not dwell into technical issues of whether to save images in databases or not.

 sqlite> CREATE TABLE images(id INTEGER PRIMARY KEY, data BLOB);